pluskid/Mocha.jl/docs/user-guide/network.rst

    layer_ip2 = InnerProductLayer(name="ip2", param_key="shared_ip",
        output_dim=512, bottoms=[:input2], tops=[:output2])

-Note to share parameters, the input and output shape should be exactly the same.
 If the two (or more) layers sharing parameters are of the same type (this is almost always true), an easier and more efficient way to do the same thing is simply to define one layer that takes multiple inputs and produce multiple